JakeSSRN/LLM-Wiki/README.md

 **Zephyr** - a family of models that were some of the first to use DPO.
 Generally small, very capable models that focus on accuracy and helpfulness.

 **SUS** - to add.

+**XWIN** - family of models developed by XwinLM.
+Use supervised fine tuning, reward models, and RHLF to develop very creative, capable models.

 # Controlling Outputs with Parameters and Samplers
 Most of this is taken from Text-Generation-Webui’s explanations here: https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab